stackitcloud/stackit-cli/INSTALLATION.md

 ### Pre-compiled binary

 1. Download the binary corresponding to your operating system and CPU architecture from our [Releases](https://github.com/stackitcloud/stackit-cli/releases) page
-2. Extract the contents of the file to your file system and move it to your preferred location (e.g. your home directory)
+2. Extract the contents of the file to your file system and move it to your preferred location (make sure the directory is added to your `PATH`)
-3. (For macOS only) Right click on the executable, select "Open".
-You will see a dialog stating the identity of the developer cannot be confirmed.
-Click on "Open" to allow the app to run on your Mac.
-We soon plan to certificate the STACKIT CLI to be trusted by macOS